-United States Supreme Court Comment on Arbitrary and Capricious Definition and Test
+United States Supreme Court Comment on Arbitrary and Capricious Test

-Even the United States Supreme Court has commented on the arbitrary and capricious standard for challenging an agency action and what type of agency action would meet the test.
-Agency action will be considered arbitrary and capricious when the agency:
+Even the United States Supreme Court has commented on the arbitrary and capricious test for challenging an agency action and what type of agency action would meet the test.
+Agency action will be considered capricious and arbitrary when the agency:

 - “[H]as relied on factors which Congress has not intended it to consider,